If you’re looking for a walk in the Blue Mountains that’s relatively easy but doesn’t sacrifice on the views, then Lockleys Pylon is a great choice.

 Type of trail: Return

-The Lockleys Pylon walk is a moderate hike.
-It undulates, but isn’t ever very steep (unless you add on the trail to Du Faur Head).
+Summary: The Lockleys Pylon Track is an easy to moderate walk.
+It undulates, but isn’t ever very steep (unless you add on the side trail to Du Faur Head).
+The terrain is generally good, though sometimes rocky underfoot.

-You can walk the Lockleys Pylon trail (including the side trail to Du Faur Head) in 2 - 2.5 hours.
+You can walk the Lockleys Pylon trail (including the side trail to Du Faur Head) in 2 - 2.5 hours return.

 Starting the trail